H.R. 6480 (119th)Bill Overview

 Likely helped

-• Federal agenciesIncreases transparency and congressional oversight of federal real estate holdings by providing consistent, comparable…
+• Federal agenciesIncreases transparency about federal real estate holdings and annual changes.

 Likely burdened

-• Potential burdenImposes recurring administrative and reporting costs on GSA to collect, verify, and produce detailed annual data, which…
+• Potential burdenCreates recurring administrative workload for GSA to compile detailed annual metrics.

 03 · Why people split